 About a 45 minute drive from Bariloche along Nahuel Huapi Lake, Llao Llao is best known for the posh hotel and golf resort of the same name.
-The elegant hotel sits on a hilltop between lakes Moreno and Nahuel Huapi.
+The elegant hotel sits on a hilltop between Lakes Moreno and Nahuel Huapi.

 Argentina’s biggest real estate developer, IRSA Inversiones y Representaciones SA, acquired the hotel in 1997 for $13.3 million.
-Later they sold 50% to the Sutton Group.
+Later they sold fifty percent to the Sutton Group.
 In 1999 the hotel became a member of The Leading Hotels of the World.
 It has won many prizes including the Best Hotel and Resort in the Argentine Hinterland.

 Hiking around Llao Llao was a day well spent.
 It’s one of the most beautiful places seen in my travels throughout South America or anywhere in the world.
 When I arrived back in Bariloche it was a lively scene with people out and about.
 Everyone was overjoyed to be free of ashy skies and able to spend time outside having dinner, shopping, and visiting friends.
 Hopefully it will remain clear for the next few days, so I can experience more of this very beautiful part of Argentina.